bemosior/reposervice/Building Instructions.md

 	1. Messaging Provider URI: *use default*
 	1. Deploy local services and demos: *use default `true`*

+### After installing Fedora Commons from installer or from source

 1. Run `$SERVICE_HOME/reposervice-config` to create the configuration files based on the template.
 Some copy errors will happen because not all of the directories are in place yet.
-1. Start Tomcat: `catalina.sh start`
+1. Start Tomcat: `catalina.sh start` (note that `$SERVICE_HOME/binaries/tomcat/bin` was put in your path by `reposervice-config`, so you can run this script from the command line).
 1. Watch the end of the Tomcat logfile for the end of the startup: `tail -f $SERVICE_HOME/binaries/tomcat/logs/catalina.out` -- You'll see "INFO: Server startup in xxxxx ms"
 1. Stop Tomcat: `catalina.sh stop`
 2. Run `$SERVICE_HOME/reposervice-config` to create the remaining configuration files.